 The Census Bureau's Supplemental Poverty Measure (SPM) is a more accurate measure of poverty and its changes over time than the official poverty rate noted above.
 This is because, unlike the official poverty rate, the SPM counts income sources such as federal tax credits and food and housing assistance as well as expenses like out-of-pocket medical costs.
 The SPM shows that federal programs increase incomes for millions of Americans, lifting them out of poverty and reducing the burdens of poverty for millions more.
-After accounting for underreporting of benefits, safety net programs were shown to have lifted 46 million Americans, including 12 million children, out of poverty each year between 2009 and 2012, on average.4 In Ohio, 2 million people, including 460,000 children, were lifted out of poverty by basic living standard programs each year between 2009 and 2012, on average.
-Supplemental Security Income (SSI), federal support for people with very limited resources who are elderly or with disabilities, or families caring for children with severe disabilities, lifted

-190,000 Ohioans out of poverty; 130,000 fewer were poor because of housing subsidies; 420,000 fewer were poor because of SNAP.
-Low-income tax credits lifted 290,000 Ohioans out of poverty each year between 2011-2013, on average.
+After accounting for underreporting of benefits, safety net programs were shown to have lifted 46 million Americans, including 12 million children, out of poverty each year between 2009 and 2012, on average.4 In Wisconsin, 830,000 people, including 180,000 children, were lifted out of poverty by basic living standard programs each year between 2009 and 2012, on average.
+Supplemental Security Income (SSI), federal support for people with very limited resources who are elderly or with disabilities, or families caring for children with severe disabilities, moved 73,000 Wisconsinites out of poverty; 44,000 fewer were poor because of housing subsidies; 130,000 fewer were poor because of SNAP.
+Low-income tax credits helped 110,000 out of poverty each year between 2011-2013, on average.
 Nationally, more than 8.1 million people were lifted out of poverty by low-income refundable tax credits in 2016; 3.1 million fewer were poor because of housing subsidies and 3.6 million fewer were poor because of the Supplemental Nutrition Assistance Program.
 SSI lifted 3.4 million people out of poverty, and the school lunch program did the same for 1.3 million people.
-The Census data show that 10.5 million more people would be in poverty if out-of-pocket medical costs were taken into account, showing the importance of quality, affordable health insurance.5

-In fact, programs that help provide basic living standards play a major - and increasingly important - role in the reduction of poverty that has occurred since the 1960s.
-Researchers using the Supplemental Poverty Measure and other data, including adjusting poverty thresholds for costs of living and different housing situations, found that poverty has actually decreased by more than one-third since 1967.
-According to this analysis, the national poverty rate would have been 12.0 percentage points higher in 2014 without government programs,6 and these programs lifted more than 50 million people above the SPM poverty line that year.7 In Ohio, the poverty rate would have been 14.9 percentage points higher in 2014 without government programs, child poverty would have been 12.4 percentage points higher, and poverty among the elderly would have been 41.5 percentage points higher in 2014 without government programs.8
+The Census data show that 10.5 million more people would be in poverty if out-of-pocket medical costs were taken into account, showing the importance of quality, affordable health insurance.5 housing situations, found that poverty has actually decreased by more than one-third since 1967.
+According to this analysis, the national poverty rate would have been 12.0 percentage points higher in 2014 without government programs,6 and these programs lifted more than 50 million people above the SPM poverty line that year.7 In Wisconsin, the poverty rate would have been 11.6 percentage points higher in 2014 without government programs, child poverty would have been 8.4 percentage points higher, and poverty among the elderly would have been 43.5 percentage points higher in 2014 without government.8